LoopKit/loopdocs/docs/gh-actions/gh-update.md

 The only reason to regenerate a token is if it is set to expire.
 Do not do the next section unless you have to.

-### Regenerate *GitHub* Token
+### Regenerate Token

-If your Personal Access Token has expired or has an expiration date, you can regenerate the new one at any time.
+If your Personal Access Token has expired or has an expiration date, you can regenerate it.

 !!! tip "Update new GH_PAT to Secrets"
     After you get your new token, immediately add it to your Secrets for any app you build with this method.
 You don't have to rebuild the app, but it's a good idea to at least run Action 1.
 Verify Secrets for each repository to make sure you did not make a mistake.

-You can regenerate your *GitHub* Personal Access Token at any time by clicking on the link below.
+You can regenerate your Personal Access Token at any time by clicking on the link below.
 (Right-click, control-click to open in a new browser tab.)

 * [Link to access your &nbsp;<span translate="no">GitHub Personal Access Token</span>](https://github.com/settings/tokens)

+!!! question "Your existing &nbsp;<span translate="no">TestFlight</span> builds are fine"
+    The yellow &nbsp;<span translate="no">GitHub</span> warning by the `Regenerate Token` button is for new builds you make in the future.

+    Previous builds are still available in &nbsp;<span translate="no">TestFlight</span> and are not affected by this action.

 The `FastLane Access Token` is a clickable link.